mountaindragonredblue/cli-color-box-sort/README.md

-maybe define your own colors, just change the number in init_pair(7,COLOR_BLACK, 130); //130 darkorange in some index number from the xterm color table
+maybe define your own colors, just change the number in init_pair(7,COLOR_BLACK, 130); //130 darkorange in some index number of the xterm color table